 As Kevin and Teresa’s daughters’ interest in showing cattle increased, Kevin began to look for quality cattle that were good enough to be contenders in the show ring and make productive cows.
 While attending Husker Harvest Days in 2008, Kevin became acquainted with Brian Stoller of Bear Mountain Angus.
 This acquaintance has turned into a working business venture and lasting friendship.

-Today, Keyes Angus is operated by Kevin and Teresa Keyes with help from daughter, Jenny and her husband Jared Wiese.
-Daughter Melissa, her husband Mark Nelson and their son Roy currently live in Moville, Iowa where they raise cattle and farm.
-Daughter Michelle and her husband Garrett Swanson live and farm near Mason City, Illinois.
+Today, Keyes Angus is operated by Kevin and Teresa Keyes with the help of Frank and Suzette Utter.
+Daughter Melissa, her husband Mark Nelson and their sons Roy and Charlie currently live near Moville, Iowa where they raise cattle and farm.
+Mark and Melissa, along with Mark's family, feed the calves from the ranch out at their feedlots in Northwest Iowa.
+Daughter Jenny and her husband Jared farm near Springfield, Nebraska and raise their two children, Minnie and Co (named for Grandpa Clarence Oliver Keyes).
+Daughter Michelle and her husband Garrett Swanson live and farm near Mason City, Illinois and have a daughter, Mae.

 Kevin’s parents, Clarence and Beulah, have been crucial members of the operation from the start.
 Clarence passed away in June of 2018 at the age of 94, almost 95.
 Although he wasn’t able to leave the house as much as he’d have liked in the last few years, he was still involved as much as he could be with his cell phone and the big picture windows overlooking the farm, keeping an eye on the goings-on of the day.